Sample 1 is an example of African American Vernacular English, sometimes called Ebonics. Sample 2 is an example of Standard American English.

 Alternatively, a language can change so that it becomes radically different from another version of the same language--that is, a completely different language can develop from one language.
 This is essentially what happened when Old English changed to become Middle English.
 It is also what happened to turn Latin into Italian and Spanish.

 A third way that languages change is for one group of people to change aspects of the language from ways that it is used by other speakers of the same language, not so much that it becomes a different language altogether, but rather so that there are different varieties of the same language.
 The study of the sociological factors that create different varieties of the same language as used by different groups of speakers of the same language is Sociolinguistics.
-We may say that sociolinguistics is the study of language in relation to social factors. |
+We may say that sociolinguistics is the study of language in relation to social factors.

 Activity: Same or Different Language?

-When do we say, this is a different language from that?
+When do we say, “this is a different language from that”?

-How do we decide whats a different language and whats
+How do we decide what’s a different language and what’s not a different language?

 Compare the two language samples side by side below, and decide if the two languages are the same or different.
 Pay attention to what you are using to make the decision.